deniskrumko/mold/README.md

 ## Why not standard Go templates?

-Go templates, while simple and powerful, can be unfamiliar when dealing with multiple template files.
+Go templates, while simple and powerful, can feel unfamiliar when dealing with multiple template files to structure a web app.

-Mold provides an intuitive and conventional higher-level use of Go templates for dealing with multiple template files.
+Mold addresses this by providing an intuitive and conventional higher-level use of Go templates.

 ## License